 How about the impact of biofuel on the environment?

-When we speak about emissions, carbon dioxide emissions are 50 percent lesser than normal diesel, sulfur dioxide emissions are 100 percent lesser, nitrogen oxide emissions might be slightly higher because of the vegetable oil.
+When we speak about emissions, carbon dioxide emissions are 50 percent lesser than normal diesel, sulfur dioxide emissions are 100 percent lesser, and nitrogen oxide emissions might be slightly higher because of the vegetable oil.

 This is only measuring the emissions, the moment you do a life cycle emissions it’s net-zero.
 The best thing about biofuels is unlike an EV this is basically net-zero emissions.